MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 4. Configure menu structure

-If for some reason you do not want a navigation sidebar on the frontend, then you should delete *_sidebar.md* from your _docs_ directory, set the `loadSidebar` option to `false` in _index.html_ and then skip to the next section -  [Configure Cover Page](#5-configure-cover-page)

-The sidebar is enabled in _index.html_ of the quickstart.
-A Docsify site is unaware of project structure, unless you provide it.

 #### Auto sidebar

-You may choose to display the sidebar, but have it populated automatically from headings on the homepage (_docs/README.md_).
+You may choose to display the sidebar, but have it populated automatically from headings on a single HTML file - the homepage (_docs/README.md_).
+This is the way that this project's own docs site is setup.

 This solution is great if you are happy to move all your doc content into a **single** markdown file, as it means not having to worry about manually updating a navigation bar when you docs change.
 Especially if you have a many files to manage or they are likely to change in name or structure.